rileyAnde/dododojo/src/controllers/README.md

 Password:String - Hashed password <br>

-Level:Int - Current level <br>
+Level:Int - Current level.
+Default val: 1 <br>

-Inventory:String - stored as a string but represents a dictionary/hashmap as {Card_ID:Quantity, ...} as types {Int:Int}<br>
+Inventory:String - stored as a string but represents a dictionary/hashmap as {Card_ID:Quantity, ...} as types {Int:Int}, Default val: {}<br>

-Primary_Deck:String - Array/List of Card_ID's as [Int, Int,...]
+Primary_Deck:String - Array/List of Card_ID's as [Int, Int,...], Default val: []

-Gyms_Owned:String - Array/List of gyms that are currently under control or owned by a user
+Gyms_Owned:String - Array/List of gyms that are currently under control or owned by a user.
+Default val: []

 ## Json layout when making a get request for a single user
 ```json